Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 To configure the demo service, follow these steps:

-1. Edit the set of settings as per the configuration of JMS broker of choice in the `src/main/resources/service.conf` file.
+1. Edit the set of settings as per the configuration of the selected JMS broker in the `src/main/resources/service.conf` file.
 If you want use a different broker, add the relative settings following the provided samples.
 All parameters are mandatory.

 2. Check the logging configuration file `src/main/resources/logback.xml`.